CodeNerd-Utkarsh/React_CRUD-App/README.md

 ## You need to run the dummy json-server

-In the project directory, you can run:
+In the project directory, you can run =>

 ### `npm run json-server`